gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 Tip: While the response is streaming, the "Submit" button turns into a "Stop" button that can be used to stop the generator function.
 You can customize the appearance and behavior of the "Stop" button using the `stop_btn` parameter.

-## Customizing your chatbot
+## Customizing the Chat UI

-If you're familiar with Gradio's `Interface` class, the `gr.ChatInterface` includes many of the same arguments that you can use to customize the look and feel of your Chatbot.
+If you're familiar with Gradio's `gr.Interface` class, the `gr.ChatInterface` includes many of the same arguments that you can use to customize the look and feel of your Chatbot.
 For example, you can:

 - add a title and description above your chatbot using `title` and `description` arguments.
 - add a theme or custom css using `theme` and `css` arguments respectively.
 - add `examples` and even enable `cache_examples`, which make it easier for users to try it out. `examples` can be customized by adding `display_icon` or `display_text` keys to each example.

-- You can change the text or disable each of the buttons that appear in the chatbot interface: `submit_btn`, `retry_btn`, `undo_btn`, `clear_btn`.
+**Adding Examples**

+You can add preset examples to your `gr.ChatInterface` with the `examples` parameter, which takes a list of string examples.
+Any examples will appear as "buttons" within the Chatbot before any messages are sent.
+You can change the displayed text for

+If you'd like to cache the examples so that they are pre-computed and appear

+**Customizing the Chatbot or Textbox**

 If you want to customize the `gr.Chatbot` or `gr.Textbox` that compose the `ChatInterface`, then you can pass in your own chatbot or textbox as well.
 Here's an example of how we can use these parameters: